Solomonia Saburova: Life

-Her father was Yury Konstantinovich Saburov, a nobleman who was elevated to boyar upon his daughter's marriage to the monarch.
+Her father was Yury Konstantinovich Saburov, a Russian nobleman who was elevated to the rank of boyar upon his daughter's marriage to the monarch.
 One of her relatives later became the wife of Ivan IV's son and heir, Ivan Ivanovich, and another lady of the Saburov-Godunov clan was Irina Feodorovna, the wife of the last Rurikid tsar, Feodor I. One other relative Boris Godunov reigned as Tsar Boris I of Russia.

 Grand Princess

 The wedding of Solomonia and Vasily III took place on 4 September 1505, in presence of the groom's father, Ivan III.
 Metropolitan Simon blessed the newlyweds at the Cathedral of the Dormition in the Moscow Kremlin.
 After twenty years, it became apparent that Solomonia was barren.
 Vasili perfectly understood that if he died childless his brothers would inherit the throne.
 In order to preclude this scenario, they were incarcerated or forbidden to marry until his own son was born.
 In the long term, this led to the extinction of the Rurikid dynasty and to the succession crisis known as the Time of Troubles.

 Despite her shining beauty, exemplary morals and mild character, Solomonia's failure to beget an heir must have weighed upon Vasili's relations with his wife, who turned to foreign doctors for help.
 In 1525, the grand prince decided to divorce Solomonia with the approval of Metropolitan Daniel and the boyars, although Vassian Patrikeyev, Maksim Grek, and some other ecclesiastical authorities declared the divorce unlawful.